codeandcodes/subs/README.md

   -H 'accept: application/json' -v
   ```

-4. [Optional] Swagger UI to browse APIs
+5. [Optional] Swagger UI to browse APIs

-- [MANDATORY] To use Swagger UI, you must ensure that dev-mode is set to true (this is the default)
+- [MANDATORY] Note, you can't use the **"try-it-out"** function in swagger UI because swagger UI does not support cookies.
+The suggested method is clicking try-it-out, then modifying the payload, copying into a curl command and adding the cookie manually.

 - clone swagger UI repo
   ```